markedjs/marked/docs/USING_PRO.md

       };
     }

-    // return false to use original codespan renderer return false;
+    // return false to use original codespan tokenizer return false;
   }
 };